Munirul15/Munirul15.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Mechanical Engineering student at the Bangladesh University of Engineering and Technology (BUET) with a passion for bio-inspired design, materials modeling, and operations research.
+I am keen on combining technical skills with real-world applications, particularly in the areas of high-entropy alloys, supply chain optimization, and energy-efficient systems.